 Ute ladies’-tresses documentation

 Ute ladies’-tresses (ULT; Spiranthes diluvialis) was discovered for the first time on WAFB by Dorothy Tuthill on 9 Aug 2023 as part of this project.
 ULT occupies a small part of COBP habitat on Diamond Creek, a swale set back from the creek.
 A voucher specimen was collected for documentation (Heidel and Tuthill xx RM), a population count was made, a GPS point was taken, its habitat was described, and photographs of the habitat and setting were taken.
-A record of the discovery is presented in Appendix D. The swale has been deliberately visited for COBP monitoring purposes at least since a COBP polygon boundary was digitized in 2002 to include it.
-Plants of COBP have been found over time at edges of the swale and occasionally within it.
+A record of the discovery is presented in Appendix D. The swale has been deliberately visited for COBP monitoring purposes since at least since 2002.
+COBP individuals have been found over time at edges of the swale and occasionally within it.
 They usually grow over twice as tall as ULT, making it less likely that ULT would be detected than COBP.
 More important, ULT has a narrower phenology window than COBP.
-The latter starts flowering in late July and can continue non-stop given sufficient soil moisture through frost ed.
-However, ULT may only be in flower for two weeks in some years, and it can shift in the timing between years depending on the growing season.
-It is possible that the wet 2023 growing season was conducive to some aspect of its flowering that made it more conspicuous or shifted its timing to more closely overlap with that of COBP monitoring.
+The latter starts flowering in late July and can continue non-stop until the first frost, given sufficient soil moisture.
+However, ULT may only be in flower for two weeks in some years, and it can shift in timing between years depending on the growing season.
+It is possible that the wet 2023 growing season was conducive to some aspect of its flowering that made it more conspicuous or shifted its timing to more closely overlap with that of COBP.

 ULT is a long-lived perennial that can flower many times in its life cycle, unlike COBP.
-It also has “seasonal dormancy” in which it can survive belowground for an entire growing season, escaping detection, and its vegetative growth form is even more difficult to detect than the ground-hugging basal rosettes of COBP.
-It is recommended that ULTs occupied habitat be divided into lanes for exhaustive monitoring of flowering individuals, and that irregularities in the swale boundary be mapped using GPS waypoints.
+It also has “seasonal dormancy” that allows it to survive belowground for an entire growing season, escaping detection.
+Its vegetative growth form is even more difficult to detect than the ground-hugging basal rosettes of COBP.
+It is recommended that ULT’s occupied habitat be divided into lanes for exhaustive monitoring of flowering individuals, and that irregularities in the swale boundary be mapped using GPS waypoints.
 It is further recommended that tallies record both discrete clumps, and total number of stems.
 This can be addressed in a baseline ULT monitoring report as part of 2024 WAFB fieldwork.

 DISCUSSION

-The WAFB population of COBP is among the largest, most extensive population of all populations, having hydrologically diverse habitats compared to populations positioned along a single stream order.
+The WAFB population of COBP is among the largest, most extensive known COBP population, and has multiple, hydrologically diverse habitats.
 The 1988-2023 dataset demonstrates its resiliency to a drought event (1999-2008) and the normalcy of oscillating numbers between years.

-It is also the only population that exists in essentially idle conditions, without the disturbance of agricultural practices.
+It is also the only population that exists in relatively stable environmental conditions, without the disturbance of agricultural practices.
 Even though habitats are not used as hayland or rangeland, they are used by wildlife and subject to all the vagaries of High Plains climate with occasional, usually limited levels of flooding and insect herbivory.
-Furthermore, this does not mean that the vegetation has been static over time.
+However, this does not mean that the vegetation has been static over time.
 Crow Creek habitat saw woody encroachment, and both Diamond and Unnamed Creek have seen increased cover of native species in much of occupied habitat.
 Weed cover has also varied greatly, expanding on all three creeks, and in some cases, declining with control efforts.
-We hypothesize that overall trends on the Base and its creeks are correlated with hydrology conditions.
+We hypothesize that overall trends on the Base and its creeks are correlated with hydrologic conditions.
 COBP data from WAFB indicates that it is not a “disturbance-requiring species” (FWS 2017) but rather a resilient species of the plains adapted to the intrinsically dynamic conditions within and between years.